mit-cml/yrtoolkit/yr/tutorials/ChatBot.md

     <p style="padding-bottom: 7px"></p>

-8. Copy and save your API key somewhere safe.
+8. Copy and save your API key somewhere safe on your computer.
 You will need it while doing the project.

 ## Updating AI2 Companion